Miss Marple's Final Cases and Two Other Stories: Adaptations

 The stories The Tape-Measure Murder, The Case of the Perfect Maid and Sanctuary were adapted as episodes for the BBC Radio 4 radio drama series Miss Marple's Final Cases, starring June Whitfield as Miss Marple and dramatised by Joy Wilkinson.
 Additionally, the plot of The Case of the Caretaker is referenced to by the character Raymond West, Miss Marple's nephew, in the episode The Case of the Perfect Maid.

 The stories Strange Jest, The Case of the Perfect Maid and The Tape-Measure Murder were adapted as episodes of the Japanese anime television series Agatha Christie's Great Detectives Poirot and Marple in 2004.

-Greenshaw's Folly was adapted for the ITV Miss Marple series in 2013.